-classmethod from_hdf5 (hdf5_loader, h5gr, subpath) Load instance from a HDF5 file.
+classmethod from hdf5 (hdf5 loader, h5gr, subpath)

 This method reconstructs a class instance from the data saved with save_hdf5().

 - hdf5_loader (Hdf5Loader) Instance of the loading engine. - h5gr (Group) HDF5 group which is represent the object to be constructed. - subpath (str) The name of h5gr with a '/' in the end.